 A compact high-T c superconducting (HTS) monolithic downconverter is presented.
 The HTS passive and active devices are integrated on one single chip to achieve compactness and high coupling efficiency.
 The downconverter consists of a HTS YBa 2 Cu 3 O 7-x (YBCO) bandpass filter for RF input, a lowpass filter for IF output, and a self-pumped step-edge Josephson heterodyne mixer fabricated on a 20 ×10mm MgO substrate.
 Characterisations of the HTS filters and the frequency response of the on-chip integrated downconverter are reported.
 The results demonstrate the potential of the HTS downconverter for applications in wireless communications. © 2012 The Institution of Engineering and Technology.

-Gao, X, Du, J, Zhang, T & Guo, YJ 2018, '0.34-THz High-Temperature Superconducting Josephson-Junction Mixer with Superior Noise and Conversion Performance', International Conference on Infrared, Millimeter, and Terahertz Waves, IRMMW-THz, International Conference on Infrared, Millimeter, and Terahertz Waves, IEEE, Nagoya, Japan.View/Download from: Publisher's site
+Gao, X, Du, J, Zhang, T & Guo, YJ 2018, '0.34-THz High-Temperature Superconducting Josephson-Junction Mixer with Superior Noise and Conversion Performance', International Conference on Infrared, Millimeter, and Terahertz Waves, IRMMW-THz, International Conference on Infrared, Millimeter, and Terahertz Waves, IEEE, Nagoya, Japan.View/Download from: UTS OPUS or Publisher's site

 © 2018 IEEE.
 We present, in this work, a new thin-film antenna-coupled high-temperature superconducting (HTS) Josephson-junction terahertz (THz) mixer that demonstrates superior performance at frequencies around 0.34 THz.
 A novel dual-meander-slot thin-film antenna is designed to significantly improve the antenna-junction impedance matching and thus more efficient coupling of the THz signal power.
 Theoretical and experimental investigations are carried out to evaluate the mixer performance.
 This mixer can be applied to the sensitive THz wireless receivers.